Self-referencing models

 -

-Post create, to create new posts;
+Post create: to create new posts

 -

-Post overview, a data table that shows all posts;
+Post overview: a data table that shows all posts

 -

-When we click on the post we get redirected to the detail page:
+When we click on the post, we get redirected to the detail page:

-This will be the starting point from where we'll explain how self-referencing models work.
+This will be the starting point from which we'll explain how self-referencing models work.
 The use case will be that users can comment on this post, and someone can then comment on the comment.

 The data model